GluuFederation/flex/docs/admin/admin-ui/introduction.md

 ---
 tags:
+- administration
+- admin-ui
 - installation
 - license
 ---

-# Overview
+# Gluu Flex Admin UI

-Gluu Flex Admin UI is a reactive web interface to simplify the management and configuration of your Auth Server.
-It is one of the key services of Gluu Flex that enables viewing and editing configuration properties, interception scripts, clients, users, metrics, etc at one place.
+Gluu Flex Admin UI is a web interface to simplify the management and configuration of your Auth Server.
+It is one of the key services of Gluu Flex that enables viewing and editing configuration properties, interception scripts, clients, users, metrics etc in one place.

 ## Installation